isabella232/campaign-learn.en/help/get-started/explore-the-adobe-campaign-user-interface.md

 ---
 title: Explore the Adobe Campaign user interface
-description: Get to know the Adobe Campaign user interface and learn you how to navigate the main functionality.
+description: Learn about the Adobe Campaign V8 user interface and how to navigate the main features.
 feature: Overview
 kt: 7828
 thumbnail: 334496.jpg